water fasting: the benefits of a 5 days fast are real

 36 Hours In: Slept surprisingly well.
 Woke up a 6:00 am, but went back to sleep.
 The “old voice” that told me not to get up and that I could sleep in came back, and truthfully, I didn’t have the willpower to fight it off.

 38 Hours In: Finally got up, but was feeling lethargic.
-Managed to “go through the motions” of my morning routine and lifted weights and felt great afterward.
-Got necessary work done.
+Managed to “go through the motions” of my morning routine, lifted weights and felt great afterward.
+Got the necessary work done.

 40 Hours In: Was feeling really, really good, however, not 100% my energetic self.
 Thoughts of food started to creep in: What will I eat at the end of this?
 Hmmmm… Read Jason Fung’s The Complete Guide to Fasting.